-Gilman Alumni are encouraged to continue their international learning upon returning to the U.S. The Gilman Program has produced a Re-Entry Resources for Gilman Scholars document, which offers scholarship and networking resources to Gilman Scholars who have recently returned from their study abroad program.
-Additionally, A Student Guide to Study Abroad, serves as a great tool to help students transition back to the U.S. and showcase the student's global growth and learning that help the student achieve his or her academic and professional goals.
+Many Gilman scholars experience "re-entry" when returning home from studying abroad.
+Re-entry is a psychological stage of re-adjustment, similar to your initial adjustments to living abroad.
+As this is such a common experience, the Gilman Program has created an Alumni Re-Entry Resource Packet to assist you with your transition.
+A Student Guide to Study Abroad also serves as a great tool to help students transition back to the U.S. and showcase the student's global growth and learning that help the student achieve his or her academic and professional goals.

-Gilman staff hosted a webinar on Extending Your Exchange Experience on August 19, 2014 with Regional Alumni Coordinator for the U.S. at the U.S. Department of State, Megan Huber, Diplomat in Residence for the U.S. Department of State's Foreign Service, John C. Roberts, and Gilman alumnus Jeff Le to discuss career opportunities for Gilman Program alumni to pursue internationally-focused careers.
+Extending Your Exchange Experience with the State Department (August 19th, 2014) – Megan Huber, the Regional Alumni Coordinator for the U.S. at the U.S. Department of State, John C. Roberts, Diplomat in Residence for the U.S. Department of State’s Foreign Service, and Gilman alumnus Jeff Le discuss internationally-focused career opportunities for Gilman alumni.

 Play Video (1:31:48)